Defensive Rebalancing for Automated Market Makers: Rebalancing as Convex Optimization

 \section{Rebalancing as Convex Optimization}

 In this section, we show how to find a unique rebalancing to protect a configuration from arbitrage.
-We require the solution to be unique because LPs who do not trust one another will compare one another's computations, and honest disagreements will lead to missed rebalancing opportunities.
+We require the solution to be unique because mutually mistrustful LPs must independently verify the result.
+Any ambiguity would lead to missed rebalancing opportunities.

 Specifically, we show that finding an arbitrage-free rebalancing can be cast as a convex optimization problem.
-Moreover, we can exploit \cref{main} to simplify the optimization program's constraints by explicitly seeking a Pareto-efficient final configuration instead of a (possibly more complicated) arbitrage-free final configuration.
+Moreover, we can exploit \Cref{main} to simplify the optimization program's constraints by explicitly seeking a Pareto-efficient final configuration instead of a (possibly more complicated) arbitrage-free final configuration.